amnn/3rd-year-report/report.md

 \cite{Clark06pac-learningunambiguous}.

-One could also focus on learning the language, without expecting any favourable properties from the grammar, which is the approach we will follow in this project.
-Starting from the algorithm proposed in\ \cite{angluin1987learning}, which assumes only that a grammar is \textit{k-bounded}.
+One could also focus on learning the language, without expecting any favourable properties from the grammar.
+This is the approach we will follow in this project, starting from the algorithm proposed in\ \cite{angluin1987learning}, which assumes only that a grammar is \textit{k-bounded}.
 Whilst this assumption restricts the learnable grammars, it does not restrict the learnable
 \textit{languages}, which we will later show.